Free-Riding in Multi-Issue Decisions: Computational Complexity

-In this section, we will study the computational complexity of free-riding.
-Overall, we will show that it is generally hard to do so.
-The reason for computational hardness, however, is a different one for optimization-based rules and for sequential rules.
+In this section, we will study the computational complexity of successful free-riding: that is, raising one's total satisfaction via free-riding.
+Overall, we will show that it is generally hard to do so, even with full information.
 Observe that, due to the performance of, e.g., modern \textsc{SAT}- or \textsc{ILP}-solvers, computational hardness (in particular \NP-completeness) cannot be seen as an unbreakable defense against manipulation.
 However, the main appeal of free-riding is its simplicity.
-A manipulator that is able to solve computationally hard problems has no benefit from restricting the potential manipulation to free-riding.
+A manipulator that is able to solve computationally hard problems (and has full information about other's preferences) has no benefit from restricting the potential manipulation to free-riding -- such a voter could optimize their satisfaction via arbitrary manipulation.

+Observe that the outcome of a sequential rule is always polynomial-time computable: for every round, we can just iterate over all the candidates involved in that issue and pick the one maximizing the score.

+Therefore, it is computationally easy to decide if (some) way of free-riding is possible: for each issue where a voter approves of the winner $c$, one can just iterate over all singleton ballots $\{c^\prime\}$ with $c^\prime\neq c$ and check if under any such ballot $c$ still wins.\footnote{Note that restricting oneself to singleton ballots is safe under OWA and Thiele rules: it is easy to see that, if there exists a ballot $A^*_i(v)$ via which voter~$v$ can free-ride in issue $i$, then she can free-ride in the same issue also via any ballot in the set $\{\{c^\prime\}\colon c^\prime\in A^*_i(v)\}$.}

+However, although voters can easily verify if free-riding is possible, it might be hard to judge its long-term consequences.
+If this is unfeasible, voters might be discouraged from free-riding (because, as we have shown, it can have negative consequences).
+Hence, we study the following problem: